tenzro/tenzro-a2a-server/README.md

   }'
 ```

-## Agent Skills (24)
+## Agent Skills (19)

-The Tenzro A2A agent exposes 24 skills covering blockchain, AI, identity, payments, cryptography, security, and agent orchestration:
+The Tenzro A2A agent exposes 19 skills covering blockchain, AI, identity, payments, and agent orchestration:

 ### Core Blockchain